 Succession planning is one thing.
 Making sure that your succession plan succeeds is something else altogether.

-Success is more likely when one person is coached into leaving the role and another is coached into the role.
+Success is more likely when one person is coached out of the role and another is coached into the role.

 Have you noticed how some people easily move on from a long-held role or job, while others don’t?